 8. Demand for content marketers will grow

-Though content marketing has taken the world by storm in the recent past, it is still a relatively new science.
+Though content marketing has taken the world by storm in the recent past, and even when close to 2019 is still a relatively new science.
 Most companies acknowledge the importance and effectiveness of content marketing, but they still don’t have specialised content marketers to shape their brand narrative.

-The coming year will see that change.
-Brands are expected to hire content marketing experts and partner with specialised content marketing agencies that offer trained writers, graphic designers, photographers, and more.
+The year 2019 will see that change where brands are expected to hire content marketing experts and partner with specialised content marketing agencies that offer trained writers, graphic designers, photographers, and more.

 The coming year is going to be exciting and full of learning for brands and marketers.
 Study these trends and see how your brands can leverage them.
 They will prove to be key differentiators for you in this cluttered marketing world.